groupdocs-conversion-cloud/groupdocs-conversion-cloud-python-samples/README.md

 Directory | Description
 --------- | -----------
-[Examples](Examples)  | A collection of ruby Cloud SDK examples that help you learn the product features
+[Examples](Examples)  | A collection of Python Cloud SDK examples that help you learn the product features

 ## Resources